 Amy Gordon is a composer, arranger, singer-songwriter, and vocalist in Los Angeles, CA. She is the composer-in-residence for Nova Vocal Ensemble and the South Bay Chamber Singers.
 In addition to composing classical and choral music, she is also an active film composer.
 She teaches Music Theory and Composition at Musicians Institute, a contemporary music college in Hollywood, CA. She received her M.M. in Composition from California State University, Long Beach and her B.A. in Composition from Loyola Marymount University.
 For more information, visit www.amygordonmusic.com.

-David Rentz is Associate Professor of Music at Chaffey College.
-He also serves as artistic director of the Orchestra Collective of Orange County and choral director at the First Congregational Church of Riverside.
+David Rentz is Associate Professor of Music at Chaffey College and also serves as artistic director of the Orchestra Collective of Orange County.
 David has received fellowships and grants from the Yale alumniVentures program and the National Endowment for the Humanities, and, in 2015, was named guest professor at Xiamen University (China).
 B.Mus., Washington University in Saint Louis; M.M, University of Wisconsin-Madison; M.M.A. and D.M.A., Yale University School of Music.

 Drew Corey is a composer, vocalist and performance artist who creates clean, minimalist works while not losing a sense of warmth.
 She creates this “warm minimalism” using voices, drones, her signature extended piano technique, floating melodies and large harmonic textures.
 Her practice focuses on human connectivity and the visceral nature of certain physical and sonic stimuli.
 She creates works for choir, chamber ensemble, solo performance, voice and piano, as well as interdisciplinary works for orchestra, theater and dance.
 She received her BFA in Composition from the California Institute of the Arts in 2016 and is a founding member of C3LA. www.drewcorey.com